-The Best Ready-Made Meals
+The Best Ready-Made Survival Meals for Preppers

 The best ready-made meals are more than just bare sustenance.
-Sure, nutrient bars and bare gruel might keep you going, but when SHTF you’re still going to need a decent meal every so often.
+Sure, nutrient bars and plain gruel might keep you going, but when SHTF you’re still going to need a decent meal every so often.
 That’s what this list is for.
 These ready-made survival meals are among the best you’ll find, whether for weekend camping trips or for survival preparation.

-Bear in mind that we’ve decided to mostly steer clear of bulk long-term storage options, as they’re a whole world of their own.
+Bear in mind that we’ve decided to mostly steer clear of bulk long-term storage options, as they’re in a whole world of their own.
 This list also excludes homemade survival meals, so once you’re done stocking up on the best-packaged food, consider checking out DIY options.
 Making your own granola is easy, or try our recipe for Civil War fire cakes.

-Lastly, while we’re limited to commercially available ready made survival meals, we’ve tried to include something for every taste.
+Lastly, while we’re limited to commercially available ready-made survival meals, we’ve tried to include something for every taste.
 There are freeze-dried hiking pouches, MREs, and even some surprisingly good alternatives to the average pack of ramen.
 To top things off, we've even included dessert.

-Mountain House MCWs: Ready-Made Meals with Variety
+1. Mountain House MCWs: Ready-Made Meals with Variety

 Personally, I recommended stocking up on a mix of flavors, and rotating them so they don’t get boring.
 Including the varieties mentioned above, there’s 12 to choose from in total.
 So even if you don’t happen to like one or two, at least you know you won’t have to eat the same meal again for nearly two weeks!
 Check them out here.

-Augason Farms Freeze Dried Beef Chunks: Ready-Made Meal With Serious Meat
+2. Augason Farms Freeze Dried Beef Chunks: Ready-Made Meal With Serious Meat

-French RCIR Varieties
+3. French RCIR Varieties

 It’s French, so you know it has to be good.
 In the world of ready to eat combat rations (MREs), the French have reigned supreme since the days of Napoleon.
 During international operations, the French Combat Ration Individual Reheatables (RCIRs) are highly prized.

-For example, according to internet rumors, a single crate of RCIRs trades for an entire US field cot, which is apparently a big deal.
+For example, according to Internet rumors, a single crate of RCIRs trades for an entire US field cot, which is apparently a big deal.
 That’s just one of the many legends surrounding the RCIR; another being the persistent rumor that they come with a small bottle of French wine.
 While that sounds awesome, it’s unfortunately not true.

 Instead, you’ll have to settle for the likes of duck paté, stewed lamb, sauteed rabbit and pork cheek ravioli.
 The menu varies considerably depending on the specific model, but almost all are astonishingly good.
 Find out more here.

 Not to be outdone by the French, Italy puts up one hell of a fight with its combat rations, the Razione Viveri Speciale da Combattimento (RVSdC).
-The RVSdC varieties typically come with a good mix of meat, fruit bars and enough coffee to keep you running all day long.
-However, the RVSdC’s real claim to fame is its’ shot of booze.
+The RVSdC varieties typically come with a good mix of meat, fruit bars, and enough coffee to keep you running all day long.
+However, the RVSdC’s real claim to fame is its shot of booze.
 For novelty alone, the RVSdC is worth trying.

-Backpacker's Pantry: Ready-Made Meals with Flavor
+5. Backpacker's Pantry: Ready-Made Meals with Flavor

 However, if you really can’t live without your noodles, don't panic.
 Backpacker’s Pantry offers a fantastic ready-made pad thai.
 Admittedly, it’s not exactly up to Bangkok standards, but it’s the best Thai food you can get in the middle of the wilderness.
 At the very least, it’s a welcome change from instant ramen.
 Check out all Backpacker’s Pantry ready-made meals here.

 Just pour in some hot water, wait a few minutes, and you’ve got a mush that tastes reasonably good.
-You can tell it is made with real meat potatoes, not to mention a generous amount of cheese.
+You can tell it is made with real meat and potatoes, not to mention a generous amount of cheese.
 It’s not bad, and REI sometimes has packs on special deals.
 Have a look here.

-H2 Mi Goreng: Yes, it’s a Ready Made Meal in its Own Right
+7. Mi Goreng: Yes, it’s a Ready Made Meal in its Own Right

 As an Australian, I’d probably be charged with treason if I didn’t mention this next one.
 Indomie’s mi goreng noodles are a staple diet for all Australian university students and proof that instant noodles can be a genuinely good meal in their own right.

 Americans, forget what you think you know about noodles.
 Mi Goreng isn’t just a square of noodles with one lousy sachet of chemical flavoring.
 Instead, it’s a square of noodles with one lousy sachet of extremely addictive chemical flavoring, plus soy sauce, oil and even a little pack of fried shallots.
-They’re designed to be dry noodles, so either strain them or boil in just a little water.
+They’re designed to be dry noodles, so either strain or boil them in just a little water.
 Either way, they’re incredible.

 Mi Goreng is easy to find if you happen to be in Australia, New Zealand, some parts of Indonesia and (for some reason) Nigeria.
 In North America, you can try Asian specialty stores, but you’re probably better off ordering them online.
 While you’re at it, check out Indomie’s other flavors as well.
-The soto mie, barbecue chicken and rendang are all worth your time, while the other flavors are nothing to write home about.
+The soto mie, barbecue chicken, and rendang are all worth your time, but the other flavors are nothing to write home about.

 - TUNGSTEN CARBIDE RODS - Use these rods to literally shave the metal from your blade.
 Just a few...

-- CERAMIC FINISHING RODS - These super-tough ceramic rods will then polish almost any sharpened blade to a finished edge in just a few strokes
+- CERAMIC FINISHING RODS - These super-tough ceramic rods will then polish almost any sharpened blade...

-NongShim Shin Ramyun: Now That is Spicy!
+8. NongShim Shin Ramyun: Now That is Spicy!

 While we’re in the noodle department, let’s talk about NongShim’s Shim Ramyun.
 Again, we’re talking instant noodles, so skip ahead if you don’t think this counts as a ready-made meal.
 These chunky noodles are designed to be eaten in their steaming hot broth.

-Without doubt, this broth is the single most flavorsome item on this list.
+Without a doubt, this broth is the single most flavorsome item on this list.
 It’s spicy, rich with flavors of kim chi and chili.
 You also get a little sachet of dried Asian vegetables.
 If you’re not into spicy food, then you’d better avoid Shin Ramyun.
 In terms of cost per serving, I’d say it’s perhaps the best ready-made meal available.
 You can buy it online here.